tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ## Abstract and learning objectives

 In this hands-on lab, you will implement an Azure Virtual Desktop (formerly Windows Virtual Desktop) Infrastructure and learn how-to setup a working AVD environment end-to-end in a typical Enterprise model.
 At the end of the lab, attendees will have deployed an Azure Active Directory Tenant with Azure AD Connect to an Active Directory Domain Controller that is running in Azure.
-You will also deploy the Azure infrastructure for the Azure Virtual Desktop Tenant(s), Host Pool(s) and session host(s), and connect to a AVD session utilizing different supported devices and browsers.
-You will publish Azure Virtual Desktops and remote apps, and configure user profiles and file shares with FSLogix.
+You will also deploy the Azure infrastructure for the Azure Virtual Desktop Tenant(s), Host Pool(s) and session host(s), and connect to an AVD session utilizing different supported devices and browsers.
+You will publish desktops and remote apps, and configure user profiles and file shares with FSLogix.
 Finally, you will configure monitoring and security for the Azure Virtual Desktop infrastructure and understand the steps to manage the gold images.

 ## Overview